Skip to content

 reg save hklm\sam sam.hive

-2. Transfer the sam.hive and system.hive files to the attacker machine via SMB, then use impacket-secretsdump to extract and decode the credentials from these files.
+2. Transfer sam.hive and system.hive to the attacker machine (e.g., via SMB), then extract credentials with impacket-secretsdump:

 impacket-secretsdump -sam sam.hive -system system.hive LOCAL

-3. We can use the Administrator hash to perform a Pass-the-Hash attack and gain access to the target machine with SYSTEM privileges:
+3. Use the Administrator NTLM hash to perform a Pass-the-Hash attack and gain SYSTEM access: